vukics/cppqed/doc/index.rst

 .. toctree::
    :maxdepth: 2

-   If you are using the Bazaar version, you will need to consult the ChangeLog from time to time. <changelog>
+   If you are using the development version from the Bazaar repository, you will need to consult the ChangeLog from time to time. <changelog>

 ------------------
 Printable versions